Kotlin/dataframe/docs/StardustDocs/topics/api/analyze.md

 ## GroupBy

-A `groupBy` operation is used to split rows of `DataFrame` into groups using one or several columns as grouping keys.
+A `groupBy` operation is used to split rows of `DataFrame` and group them vertically using one or several columns as grouping keys.

 <!---FUN groupBy-->
 <tabs>